 How do I claim Free School Meals?

 We have recently updated the paperwork that allows you to apply for Free School Meals.
 If your circumstances have changed recently and you are now in receipt of Universal Credit you may be able to apply for Free School Meals.
 If you are completing the forms now you still need to put down your child’s primary school not Lymm High as they are not officially on role with us until September.
 If your child becomes eligible for free school meals in Year 6, they will automatically become eligible for Pupil Premium for the next 5 years at secondary school.
 This will enable them to gain access to extra support in Maths and English (Upgrade programme), provide financial support for trips, uniform assistance, free breakfast in the canteen, revision guides and textbooks in Year 11, and many other benefits.
-All of the information and the documents on how to apply can be found in the Health, Well-being and Safeguarding section of the School Closure Portal.
+All of the information and the documents on how to apply can be found here.

 I always get to see the teachers at primary school when I drop my child off.
 How do I speak to the teachers at Lymm High and how do I find out who I need to speak to?